-Once your business has decided to move away from traditional phone services, the search for the best VoIP provider becomes a critical step in modernizing the way your team communicates.
+Once your business has decided to move away from traditional phone services, searching for the best VoIP provider becomes a critical step in modernizing how your team communicates.

-Choose the right partner, and it’ll be easier to scale the technology as your business grows and expands into new markets.
-You’ll be able to support new devices as they emerge.
-Customer experiences will also improve because your team will be able to respond more quickly when someone needs help.
-And cost savings mean you can allocate more money toward other areas of the business.
+Choose the right partner, and it'll be easier to scale the technology as your business grows and expands into new markets.
+You'll be able to support new devices as they emerge.
+Customer experiences will also improve because your team can respond more quickly when someone needs help.
+And cost savings mean you can allocate more money toward other business areas.

-Fail to choose the best VOIP provider, though, and you’ll not only miss out on the benefits, but you also might have to take on new challenges.
+If you fail to choose the best VOIP provider, you'll not only miss out on the benefits but also might have to take on new challenges.
 These could include troubleshooting quality of service issues, increased costs, and even security risks.

 What Is VoIP?

-Phone services were initially developed based on public switched telephone network (PSTN) lines, which were operated by local, national, or international carriers.
+Phone services were initially developed based on public switched telephone network (PSTN) lines operated by local, national, or international carriers.
 Businesses used private branch exchange (PBX) systems to route calls internally and externally to the PSTN.

 Beyond the technical innovations it offered, VoIP also changed the competitive landscape for phone services, with many companies vying to position themselves as the best VoIP provider.